Undergraduate Winona Campus

 - Hy-Vee Pharmacy

-If being tested off campus, contact the test site to first determine whether you meet their criteria for testing.
+If being tested off campus, students should contact the test site to first determine whether they meet the criteria for testing.

 Weekly surveillance testing

-Saint Mary's will also conduct weekly surveillance testing of 10% of the student body each week through February 2021.
-This testing is possible as a result of the university's new partnership with Hy-Vee.
-Hy-Vee is providing this testing to the university at no cost to the university or its students.
+Because we will have both vaccinated and unvaccinated students on campus, Saint Mary's will conduct weekly surveillance testing of at least 10% of the student body each week through December 2021.
 Participation in surveillance testing is mandatory for all students.
 Failure to submit to surveillance testing may result in fines, quarantine, or loss of university housing.

 Exemptions from testing and quarantine

 A student is exempt from surveillance testing if:

 - The student provides documentation of a positive COVID-19 test within the past 90 days and